-I was excited to learn today about a petition recently submitted to the United Nations and World Health Organization urging them to review current safety standards and guidelines for limiting exposure to Electromagnetic Fields (EMFs).
-The petition has been signed by 250 scientists from 40 countries including our own Charlie Teo, current Director at the Centre for Minimally Invasive Neurosurgery at Prince of Wales Hospital.
+In 2015, and international appeal was submitted to the United Nations and World Health Organization urging them to review current safety standards and guidelines for limiting exposure to Electromagnetic Fields (EMFs).
+The petition has been signed by 250 scientists from 40 countries including our own Charlie Teo, Australian neurosurgeon.

 The petition claims that the WHO’s current usage guidelines ignored a growing amount of evidence and scientific knowledge of the adverse effects of long-term exposure to EMF including low-intensity effects.
 The International Commission on Non-Ionizing Radiation Protection (ICNIRP), the body that developed the original guidelines in 1998 that were later adopted by the WHO, reviewed their guidelines in 2009 stating there was “no evidence of any adverse effects below the basic restrictions and does not necessitate an immediate revision of its guidance on limiting exposure to high frequency electromagnetic fields.”